 The Goldendale Observatory features one of the nation's largest public telescopes and has attracted tens of thousands of sky-watchers since its dedication in 1973.
 The park offers spectacular views of the countryside from atop the observatory hill in the daytime, and magnificent views of the universe at night.

 Retrace the steps of the Corp of Discovery at the Lewis and Clark Interpretive Center at Cape Disappointment State Park.
 Set on a cliff high above the Pacific Ocean, the center features interactive exhibits, a short film, a gift shop and a glassed-in observation deck with sweeping views of the Columbia River and the Pacific Ocean.

-Relive the 1980 eruption of Mount St. Helens and learn about the re-growth and recovery of the blast zone at the Mount St. Helens Visitor Center at Silver Lake.
-The center is located across from Seaquest State Park features interactive exhibits and a scale model of the volcano.
+Across from Seaquest State Park, featuring interactive exhibits, Mount St. Helens Visitor Center tells the story of the 1980 eruption of Mount St. Helens, learn about the re-growth and recovery of the blast zone and view a scale model of the volcano.

 The North Head Lighthouse sits on a bluff high above the Pacific Ocean.
 Once a key navigational aid for mariners approaching the Columbia River from the North, it is now a part of Cape Disappointment State Park.
 The lighthouse is open to the public for tours seasonally.